dibadabir/Project3A23/README.md

 * Aleeza Azad

 ## Development Methodology
+For this assignment we used the Cross Industry Standard Process for Data Mining (CRISP DM) to move on with our project.
+There are various steps to this model which are:
+* Business Understanding
+* Data Understanding
+* Data Preparation
+* Modelling
+* Evaluation
+* Deployment

+## 1. What does the business need?
+As mentioned earlier,

 ## Accessing files
 For speech to text audio files go to the following - [Web Scraping]()